Advancing excellence through faculty diversity

 Tyler Stovall should be remembered as a scholar who firmly believed that the writing and teaching of history was a political act.
 He is survived by his wife, Dr. Denise Herd, and his son, Justin. (excepts from Michael G. Vann, California State University, Sacramento).

-Read more about Dr. Stoval.
+Read more about Dr. Stovall.

 Tyler Stoval